JB060/hangman/README.md

 <img src="/images/5.png" alt= "">

 ### Hint (Player)
-- the player has chosen to use his "hint" and the hint has been printed in the terminal as:(Found in your mouth for chewing.
+- The player has chosen to use his "hint" and the hint has been printed in the terminal as:(Found in your mouth for chewing).
 <img src="/images/6.png" alt= "">

+### 1st selection (Correct)
+- As we can see on the screen we start off with "7" tries to guess the word the computer has chosen for us. on this selection, the player has chosen correctly with the letter "T" and the letter has been printed in the word selected, and to the
+  "letters guessed" area of the terminal and we get to keep all our tries.
 <img src="/images/7.png" alt= "">

+### 2nd selection (incorrect)
+- The player has made an incorrect selection of the letter "A" and the 1st part of the hangman has been drawn to the terminal to show us that this is the situation, also the letter "A" has been printed to the "letters guessed" area of the terminal showing us that we have already guessed these letters as to insure we don't guess again.
 <img src="/images/8.png" alt= "">
 <img src="/images/9.png" alt= "">
 <img src="/images/10.png" alt= "">